 You can buy out-of-state service credit with PERF if you:

 Download this form here.

-Active PERF members who served in the United States Armed Forces and were honorably discharged may purchase up to two (2) years of military service credit at actuarial cost.
-This is in addition to any other military service credit that is granted by law to members.
+If you are an active PERF member who was honorably discharged from the U.S. Armed Forces, you may buy up to two years of military service credit at actuarial cost.
+This is added to any other military service credit that is granted by law.
 Download this form here.

-You may make the purchase of service after you have been in the Fund for a period of one (1) year.
-To determine the cost of purchasing this military service, contact PERF by phone or register for PERF Online and use the service credit purchase calculator.
+You can buy service after you have been in the fund for one year.
+To determine the cost of buying this military service, call PERF at (888) 286-3544.
+Or, register for your online account and use the service credit purchase calculator.

-Fewer and fewer employees stay with the same employer their entire career.
-Even if they do, situations often arise that force them to take time away from their positions.
-You may take certain types of leave from a covered position and still earn or retain service credit.
-A leave of absence does not qualify as a bona fide separation from service.
+Few employees stay with the same employer their entire career.
+Even if you do, situations may force you to take time away from your job.
+You may take certain types of leave from a covered position and still earn or keep service credit.
+A leave of absence does not qualify as ending service.

-You should be certain to speak with your employer about any leave and ask them to contact PERF.
-Also, check with PERF to find out how your leave will affect your creditable service and eligibility.
+You can speak with your employer about any leave and ask them to contact PERF.
+Or, you can check with PERF to find out how your leave will affect your creditable service and eligibility.

-You are entitled to up to one (1) year of service credit for Adoption Leave.
+You can receive up to one year of service credit for Adoption Leave.